 Q) How many people can go on a guided tour?

-A) We cater for single travellers wanting a unique and personal tour of New Zealand, through to couples, families, family groups, groups of friends, through to larger groups of around 20 people.
-Larger groups (20+ people) can be catered for, please ask.
+A) We cater for single travellers wanting a unique and personal tour of New Zealand, through to couples, families, family groups, groups of friends, through to larger groups of around 20 – 30 people.
+We can also cater to larger groups (30+ people)–please ask for more details.

 Q) How does payment work?